Doing Business with DIR

 Learn more about current & upcoming Solicitation Opportunities

-DIR is always striving to offer our customers new offerings and deep discounts.
+DIR is always striving to provide our customers new offerings and deep discounts.
 Stay in the loop by visiting our Schedule of Solicitation Opportunities page or visiting the Electronic State Business Daily (ESBD).

 Additionally, when DIR posts a new solicitation, for the applicable class and item codes, vendors registered on the Centralized Master Bidders List (CMBL) will be notified of solicitation opportunities by email.
 It is the vendor’s responsibility to find all notices.

-However, vendors are not required to be on the CMBL in order to respond to a solicitation or be awarded a DIR contract.
+However, vendors are not required to be on the CMBL to respond to a solicitation or be awarded a DIR contract.

 How to become a Prime Vendor